 The festival pays tribute to Jesus’s last days before being crucified.
 Semana Santa celebrations in Spain began around the 16th century when the Catholic church decided to present the story of the Passion of Christ in a way that the average person could understand.
 From then on, the story of the crucifixion and resurrection of Christ was told through a series of processions through the streets each year.

-Semana Santa is a week-long festival, where thousands of people take part in processions across Spain.
-Huge, decorated floats carrying religious statues form processions through the streets to the local church.
+Semana Santa is a week-long festival, where thousands of people take part in processions across Spain for Holy Week.
+Easter traditions in Spain involve huge, decorated floats carrying religious statues form processions through the streets to the local church.
 These are accompanied by marching bands playing religious music and are watched by crowds lining the streets.

 The most dramatic and passionate parades are held on Jueves Santo (Maundy Thursday) and Viernes Santo (Good Friday), with the most colourful and happy processions held on Domingo de Pascua (Easter Sunday).